takos22/codingame/README.rst

 Support
 -------

-If you are having issues, please let me know by joinig the support server at https://discord.gg/8HgtN6E
+If you are having issues, please let me know by joining the support server at https://discord.gg/8HgtN6E

 License
 -------